dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 # Detect Memory Leaks

-The documentation below works for flutter SDK 3.18.0 and upper.
+The documentation below is valid for Flutter SDKs >= 3.18.0.

 This page describes how to auto-detect certain types of memory leaks.
 Read more about leak tracking in [overview](OVERVIEW.md).